ricallinson/msm/README.md

 # Microkernel Service Maker

-A command line tool that creates a Linux disk image with an executable automatically loaded.
+A command line tool that creates a Linux disk image with [Tiny Core](http://distro.ibiblio.org/tinycorelinux/) with a custom executable automatically loaded at boot.

 ## Prerequisites